Decorative details amp up a neutral color palette at one Lower Gwynedd estate.

 Some of the house’s standout elements include the living room’s fireplace trimmed with a bold graphic Romankey design copied from a mansion in London.
 An inlay wood design made from oak and ebony marks the transition to and from each room, and throughout the home’s hardwood floors, oak-andebony wood decorative inlays mark the perimeter.
 The family room boasts sleek custom-made, modern-style sofas.
 And the knockout art deco moment just might be the Egyptian/deco-themed home theater, complete with a hi-def projector, and three levels to accommodate the 12 plush leather seats.
 The leopard-print carpeting is all drama, and the camel-and-Bedouin wall sconces are full commitment to the theme.

 But the house has other eye-catching features, including the 1950s-style diner in the basement—complete with custom-built counter, stools, cozy booths and black-and-white-checkered flooring.
 And you can’t miss the lifesized Betty Boop statue placed at the entrance serving as the room’s hostess.

 Sonrisa is an achievement of craftsmanship and luxury finishes.
 You see it in the custom millwork, the plasterwork and lighting.
 The house has a notable list of amenities, including six fireplaces, an elevator, personal gym, wood-paneled library, fully loaded kitchen and a butler’s pantry big enough to install your catering team.
 Even the grandchildren’s room has a whimsically ornate tiled koi-pond floor pattern that matches the impressive koi pond and waterfall just beyond the rear terrace and formal gardens—on the opposite side of that majestic Ginkgo tree. $4.8 million, for more information contact Donald Pearson, 267.614.0844, kurfiss.com

-Photography by Jay Greene Architectural Photography
+Photography by: Photography by Jay Greene Architectural Photography